Mariesnlk/MarketPlace-NFT-Avalanche-Polygon/README.md

 ---

+## TODO
+&#9744; implement Airdrop for every week promotion for paricipants with Chainlink

+&#9744; implement secondary royalties

+&#9744; implement ability to create collections

+&#9744; implement likes|dislikes for tokens|collections

+&#9744; save more info about NFTs

+&#9744; fix registration and login

+&#9744; add frontend

+---

 ## Developer tools
 - Solidity - an object-oriented, high-level language for implementing smart contracts
 - OpenZeppelin - a library for secure smart contract development